Apple, Google plan software to slow virus, joining global debate on tracking

 “This isn’t a substitute for testing - you need to know who has it - but it produces actionable results so people can act responsibly, self-isolate and reduce anxiety in the community as a whole,” said Al Gidari, a Stanford University law school lecturer and previously long-time external counsel to Google.

-Reporting by Stephen Nellis and Paresh Dave in San Francisco and Douglas Busvine in Berlin; Editing by Chizu Nomiyama and Daniel Wallis
+Reporting by Stephen Nellis and Paresh Dave in San Francisco and Douglas Busvine in Berlin; Editing by Chizu Nomiyama, Daniel Wallis and Edwina Gibbs